 These include Meningiomas, which are quite common.
 This type of tumour is usually slow growing and benign.
 They tend to start growing in the meninges, the tissue covering your brain and spinal cord.

 Pituitary adenoma tend to grow in the pituitary gland, and are usually treated with drugs or surgery.
 Most of these tumours are non-cancerous.

 Malignant brain tumours

 Glioma tumours can be either malignant or benign, and develop from glial cells, found in the brain.
 This term covers a range of different brain tumours.
-Glioblastoma (see below) are the commonest form of cancerous brain tumours
+Glioblastoma are the commonest form of cancerous brain tumours

 Astrocytoma usually develop in the cerebrum.
 These are the commonest form of glioma.
 They are sometimes called anaplastic astrocytoma when they reach grade 3.
 Once they reach grade 4 they are also known as a glioblastoma multiforme, or GBM4.
 These tumours often develop in the cerebral hemisphere of the brain and spread outwards from there.